scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 If pattern matching is a major part of an application, its running time can significantly impact the overall speed.
 Reimplementing parts of MatchPy as a C module would likely result in a substantial speedup.
-Alternatively, adapting part of the code to Cython_ could be another option to increase the speed.
+Alternatively, adapting part of the code to Cython could be another option to increase the speed :cite:`Behnel2009, Wilbers2009`.
 Furthermore, generating source code for a pattern set similar to parser generators for formal grammars could improve matching performance.
 While code generation for syntactic pattern matching has been the subject of various works :cite:`Augustsson1985,Fessant2001,Maranget2008,Moreau2003`, its application with the extended feature set of MatchPy is another potential area of future research.